ThomasTeklu/osticket-prereqs/README.md

 - Create SQL Database Session
 - Set up osTicket Through Browser

-<h2>Installation Steps</h2>
+<h1>Installation Steps</h1>

+## **Creation of Virtual Machine**

 ![image](https://github.com/user-attachments/assets/4d0f26a5-9952-49e7-a047-ae3118a4be3d)

+Within Azure, create a new virtual machine with Windows OS, and at least 4 virtual CPUs.
+This will serve as your main interface for setting up your osTicket system.

-Creation of any virtual machine on Azure will come with a few attached components (IP address, Virtual Network, etc).
-Assorting within a single resource group makes tracking these much easier.
+The creation of any virtual machine within Azure will come with a few attached components (IP address, Virtual Network, etc).
+Assigning them to a single resource group makes tracking these much easier.

 <br />

+## Turning Virtual Machine into a Web Server
 ![image](https://github.com/user-attachments/assets/57c12b65-f11d-4641-9b25-5819b4efb58a)

 Open the Control Panel.
 From there, navigate to Programs->Turn Windows features on or off.
-Then, scroll down to "Internet Information Services" and turn it on.
-Within the sub folders, navigate to Web Wide Web Services->Apllication Development Features and turn on the "CGI" feature.
+Then, scroll down to "Internet Information Services" and click the box next to it so that it displays a check mark within.
+Entering the sub folders, navigate to Web Wide Web Services->Apllication Development Features and click on the box next to the "CGI" feature.

 Installation/Enabling of the IIS functionality is absolutely crucial for any web server running on Windows OS since it is the nexus for receiving & processing requests from clients, interacting with dynamic-content generating componenets, and serving back the requested content.

 <br />

+## PHP

 ![image](https://github.com/user-attachments/assets/890ab571-07e2-4571-a81e-5f179cce48bf)